NeuroCompLab-psu/SNN-Conversion/README.md

 If you use this code, please cite the following paper:

 Sen Lu and Abhronil Sengupta.
-"Exploring the Connection Between Binary and Spiking Neural Networks" arXiv (2020).
+"Exploring the Connection Between Binary and Spiking Neural Networks", Frontiers in Neuroscience, Vol. 14, pp. 535 (2020).

 ```
 @ARTICLE{10.3389/fnins.2020.00535,